Intracytoplasmic Sperm Injection (ICSI)

 - Couples whose previous attempts at IVF failed due to poor fertilization.

-- Couples who have only has a few eggs available after retrieval due to diminished ovarian reserve.
+- Couples who only have a few eggs available after retrieval due to diminished ovarian reserve.

 In a normal IVF cycle without ICSI, eggs and sperm are mixed in a petri dish and fertilization occurs spontaneously in the dish.
 In contrast, in an IVF cycle utilizing ICSI, an embryologist selects the best sperm from a semen sample using a microscope and injects the sperm directly into an egg.